 What do I mean when I speak of the Bible’s internal consistency?
 I am talking about the Bible’s internal harmony.
 From the first book of the Bible, Genesis, to the last book, Revelation, the Bible is absolutely consistent in what it teaches.

-SKEPTIC: “Why is that an evidence of divine origin?
-There are plenty of books that are internally consistent!”
+SKEPTIC: “Why is that an evidence of the Bible’s trustworthiness?
+There are plenty of books that are internally consistent.”

 I agree.
-Back in the nineties I worked at a surfing magazine.
+Back in the 1990s I worked at a surfing magazine in Laguna Beach, California.
 And we put out an internally consistent magazine every month.
-Does that mean then that the authors of our different articles were writing down words inspired by God?
+Does that mean the authors of our different articles were writing down God-inspired Scripture?
 No. I can assure you of that!